-Middle-aged told to walk faster - BBC News
+Middle-aged told to walk faster

 They are urging those between the ages of 40 and 60 to start doing regular brisk walks.

-They say just 10 minutes a day could have a major impact, reducing the risk of early death by 15%.
+Just 10 minutes a day could have a major impact, reducing the risk of early death by 15%, they say.

-But PHE estimates four out of every 10 40- to 60-year-olds take a brisk 10-minute walk less frequently than once a month.
+But PHE estimates four out of every 10 40- to 60-year-olds do not even manage a brisk 10-minute walk each month.

 Inactivity in middle age